jimbro1000/6847Pi/README.md

 AD724JR.
 Given the likelihood of needing a modulated RF output it is pretty much a moot point unless a need for nostalgic completeness is present.

-Note: the output levels are double the normal strength to accomodate 75ohm remote termination
+Note: the output levels are double the normal strength to accommodate 75ohm remote termination